FunRobots/research/README.md

 	corpus - file name for corpus that will be built by this script

-	vtype - type of vectorizer, which with help vector of phrases builds

-		can take values : c - CountVectorizer

-						  tfidf - TfidfVectorizer
+	vtype - type of vectorizer, which with help vector of phrases builds; can take values : c - CountVectorizer , tfidf - TfidfVectorizer

 	aiml_folder - folder name for aiml scripts that will be built by this script
 ------------------------------------------------------------------------------------------------------------